 Respectful relationships between all who form part of the school community are to our ethos.
 We place a high priority on supporting the development of good speaking and listening skills amongst our pupils.
 Correct spoken language and development of vocabulary is fundamental to learning.
 Speaking and listening play a large part in a child’s progress in all curriculum areas and teachers plan to develop these skills in a wide variety of ways.
 We aim to develop and encourage fluent speakers, with rich vocabulary, who are confident to operate in a wide range of situations.

-At Chipping Warden Primary Academy, our aim is to foster a lifelong love of reading in our pupils by ensuring they have access to a high-quality English curriculum which is centered around books.
-A love of reading will also be reinforced by access to a range of high quality reading materials and experiences.
-This should help children to use standard English and gain a wide vocabulary which they can use in both spoken and written work.
+At Chipping Warden Primary Academy, our aim is to foster a lifelong love of reading in our pupils by ensuring they have access to a high-quality English curriculum which is centred around books.
+A love of reading will be fostered through access to a range of high quality texts across the curriculum.
+This will help children develop their use of standard English and gain a wide vocabulary which they can use in both spoken and written work.

 Writing is an essential part of our curriculum and is very important at Chipping Warden Primary Academy.
 We want children to develop a love of writing and have pride in their written accomplishments.
 Our aim is that they will be able to express their ideas and creativity through a range of genres.
 They will be able to plan, revise and evaluate their work effectively.
 In order for them to develop as fluent writers, children will spend their formative years becoming confident with phonics, word, spelling and sentence structure and handwriting.
 As they progress through the school, they will embed basic skills in order to widen their knowledge of vocabulary and grammar.
 This will enable them to develop their writing so they are able to articulate, communicate and organise their ideas for audience and purpose.